Samsung might have an affordable A-Series foldable in the works

 — No name (@chunvn8888) June 4, 2022

-A-Series is Samsung’s mid-range smartphone series that is home to the Galaxy A12, which was reportedly the best-selling smartphone globally in 2021.
+The A-Series is Samsung’s mid-range smartphone series that is home to the Galaxy A12, which was reportedly the best-selling smartphone globally in 2021.
 Now, of course, if Samsung decides to launch an A-Series foldable, it’ll come with some compromises on specs, like not running on the latest chipset or sporting an average camera setup.
 However, customers would still be interested in getting it, considering that it’ll boast a cheaper price tag than the company’s other flagship foldables.

 While we are not entirely sure if the A-Series foldable will go with a clamshell design, like on the Z Flip 3 or with a booklet one, like on the Z Fold 3, a clamshell design makes more sense, considering that those are cheaper to manufacture.
 Regardless, as @chunvn8888 suggests, don’t expect the budget foldable to release any time soon.